Sourabh-Mallapur/HDL-Codes/System-verilog/README.md

-# HDL-Codes
-A Repo of Verilog and System Verilog Codes for Common Circuits with Testbench and simulations for Quick and Easy Referencing

 # System-Verilog-Codes
 System Verilog Files from my class on "Computer Aided Digital Design".
 These Codes are for a variety of topics and Testbench Codes are also included.